rinliauw/rinliauw.github.io/content/blog/monads-applicatives-and-functors-in-haskell/index.md

 ---
 title: "Monads, Applicatives, and Functors in Haskell"
 date: "2020-10-07T22:31:10+11:00"
-description: "A summary of monads, applicatives, and functors in Haskell."
+description: "A brief summary of Haskell's type system, detailing monads, applicatives and functors, and how they relate to one another."
 ---

 This is my summary of Chapter 11 and 12 of